agritsik/You-Dont-Know-JS/scope & closures/ch4.md

 foo();
 ```

-Function declarations are hoisted, as we just saw.
+> :bangbang: Function declarations are hoisted, as we just saw.
 But function expressions are not.

 ```js
 foo(); // not ReferenceError, but TypeError!